ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.sureflap/README.md

 ## Description

-The adapter provides information about the settings and status of your cat flap.
+The adapter provides information about the settings and status of your cat flap or feeder.

 It also shows the location of your pets.